Engee documentation

 "Hello, world!"

-Your code can accept parameters via an argument string passed as part of the command being called.
-This way only serialised (text) data can be passed into the code.
+Your code can accept parameters via a string of arguments passed as part of the invoked command.
+Thus, only serialized (text) data can be transferred to the code.

-Another option is to compile the code with the key -shared, make a library of functions from it and pass any binary parameters into it using @ccall.
+Another option is to compile the code with the key. -shared. make a library of functions out of it and pass any binary parameters to it using @ccall.

-Finally, not the most technologically advanced but very reliable option is to exchange data via files in file storage.
+Finally, not the most technologically advanced, but very reliable option is to exchange data through files located in the file storage.

 Conclusion

-In Engee, engineers can use both high-level tools such as data inspector, interactive scripts, and modelling canvas as well as the lowest-level operating system kernel commands.
+In Engee, engineers can use both high-level tools such as data inspector, interactive scripts and modeling canvas, as well as the lowest-level commands of the operating system kernel.